lasanjin/bash/README.md

 - `$2`
   - *optional*
   - language
-    - input `s` for swedish menu, default is english
+    - input `en` for English menu, default is Swedish